Main Event - The Home of Pay Per View TV

 Main Event is Australia’s source for the biggest live boxing, UFC and WWE, as well as other top pay per view events.
-Previously, to access Main Event you need to be a subscriber of Foxtel or Optus TV featuring Foxtel.
-But now the channel is exclusively available with Foxtel and Kayo Sports.
+Previously, to access Main Event you needed to be a subscriber of Foxtel or Optus TV featuring Foxtel.
+But now the channel is exclusively available from Foxtel and Kayo Sports.

 When ordering Main Event you need never miss a minute of the action as it‘s brought to you live, accessible in high definition (HD) and completely free of any advertising.
 Every history-making moment is delivered right to the best seat in the stadium, your home.

 What Content Does Main Event Have?

 As well as the biggest fights in UFC, boxing and WWE, Main Event also gives to the chance to watch live concerts and other forms of must-see live entertainment.
 As Main Event deals exclusively with pay per view events, it is free of advertising so that you don’t miss a moment, as if you were in attendance.
 Here are just some of the big events previously shown or upcoming on Main Event.

 If you would like to access Main Event with a Foxtel iQ3 or iQ4 box, press the Home button on your remote control, navigate to “Store” then “Main Event”.
 From there you can choose the event you want to order – or rent access to a range of events from the Vault, featuring key clashes from UFC, WWE and boxing.